isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Flag uses of `0` and `NULL` for pointers.
-The transformation may be helped by simple program transformation.
+The transformation may be helped by tools.

 ### <a name="Res-casts"></a>ES.48: Avoid casts

 ##### Reason

 Casts are a well-known source of errors.
-Makes some optimizations unreliable.
+It makes some optimizations unreliable.

 ##### Example